trepmal/misc-wp-cli/readme.md

 ## `wp serialized-check`

-Attempts to validate serialization of a string.
+Attempts to validate serialization of a string (very basic, inner strings only).

 ```
 $ wp serialized-check 'a:1:{s:3:"foo";s:3:"bar";}'